Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 4. Establish a Workplace Committee focusing on Anti-Racism Projects:

 Your workplace must have an established committee that focuses purely on racism and discrimination issues practiced in the workplace.
 The committee must be able to address all the issues and find appropriate solutions for the same.

 5. Encourage Open Communication Among Employees:

-If you want all your employees to feel valued and offer them with an equal platform for work then make sure you offer them with an open communication platform.
+If you want all your employees to feel valued and offer them an equal platform for work then make sure you offer them an open communication platform.
 Your employees must possess the freedom to communicate on racism or any discrimination if they are experiencing in the workplace.

 Racial discrimination is an illegal practice.
 Be it the workplace, school, society, or any other area it must be avoided at any cost.
-Hence, if you want your workplace to have healthy and positive environment then make sure it is free from racial discrimination.
+Hence, if you want your workplace to have a healthy and positive environment then make sure it is free from racial discrimination.